Blue Thumb training to come to Tahlequah

-A Blue Thumb training is being held in Tahlequah on March 4 and 5 at the Tahlequah Armory.
+A Blue Thumb training is being held in Tahlequah March 4-5 at the Tahlequah Armory.

 Those who enjoy science and the outdoors can become a stream monitor through the Blue Thumb water quality education program.
 The training will be at 100 N. Water Ave., and advance registration is required.